Improve your business one process at a time

 At this point it is helpful to zoom out and get a thousand foot view of your business.
 Your business is split into two groups of functions as shown below.
 External functions, which deal directly with your customer while internal functions support the external functions.

-Organizational chart showing the primary functions of a business
+Primary functions of a business

 When you first start your business, the head of each one of these functions is you!
 (Even Human Resources as you are an employee of the business!)
 You are filling in a lot of roles, which is why you so often feel like you are running in many directions and putting out fires all over.
 In order to work on your business you need to look at each one of these areas and determine how you can increase the quality, consistency and efficiency of the function while using less of your time.